rohis10iq/bytewise-fellowship/week-07/README.md

 #### Key Points

 - Lifecycle methods provide hooks to run code at specific points in a component's life.
-- unctional components use hooks like useEffect to handle side effects instead of lifecycle methods.
+- Functional components use hooks like useEffect to handle side effects instead of lifecycle methods.